 Data Types in C Language

-As the name suggests, a Datatype defines the type of data being used.
-Whenever we define a variable or use any data in the C language program, we have to specify the type of the data, so that the compiler knows what type of data to expect.
+Whenever we define a variable or use any data in the C programming, we have to specify the type of the data, so that the compiler knows what type of data to expect.

-For example, you may want to use a number like 1, 2, 100, or a decimal point number like 99.95, 10.5, or a text, like "Studytonight", all these values are handled differently by the C language compiler, hence, we use data types to define the type of data used in any program.
+For example, you may want to use a number like 1, 2, 100, or a decimal points number like 99.95, 10.5, or a text, like "Studytonight", all these values are handled differently by the C compiler, hence, we use data types to define the type of data used in any program.

 Data Types in C